 There are a few different versions of IPT, which have different focuses, including:

-• Dynamic interpersonal psychotherapy: This form of IPT is more inward-focused, designed to help someone better understand their own thoughts and feelings and how that impacts their relationships with others.
+- Dynamic interpersonal psychotherapy: This form of IPT is more inward-focused and designed to help people better understand their thoughts and feelings and how they impact their relationships with others.

-Regardless of the type of interpersonal psychotherapy someone participates in, the course of treatment is generally more structured and broken into several phases.
+Regardless of the type of interpersonal psychotherapy someone participates in, treatment is generally more structured and broken into several phases.

 Different Phases of IPT